Dosage Form: capsule

 Clinically important changes in standard laboratory tests were rarely associated with Ramipril administration.
 Elevations of liver enzymes, serum bilirubin, uric acid, and blood glucose have been reported, as have cases of hyponatremia and scattered incidents of leucopenia, eosinophilia, and proteinuria.
 In US trials, less than 0.2% of patients discontinued treatment for laboratory abnormalities; all of these were cases of proteinuria or abnormal liver-function tests.

 Patients on diuretics, especially those in whom diuretic therapy was recently instituted, may occasionally experience an excessive reduction of blood pressure after initiation of therapy with Ramipril.
 The possibility of hypotensive effects with Ramipril can be minimized by either decreasing or discontinuing the diuretic or increasing the salt intake prior to initiation of treatment with Ramipril.
-If this is not possible, reduce the starting dose [see Dosage and Administration (2)].
-Ramipril can attenuate potassium loss caused by thiazide diuretics.
-Potassium-sparing diuretics (spironolactone, amiloride, triamterene, and others) or potassium supplements can increase the risk of hyperkalemia.
-Therefore, if concomitant use of such agents is indicated, monitor the patient's serum potassium frequently.
+If this is not possible, reduce the starting dose [see DOSAGE AND ADMINISTRATION (2)].

 Increased serum lithium levels and symptoms of lithium toxicity have been reported in patients receiving ACE inhibitors during therapy with lithium; therefore, frequent monitoring of serum lithium levels is recommended.
 If a diuretic is also used, the risk of lithium toxicity may be increased.